 The compiler report of a design error

-Now we are ready to transfer our schematic data to the PCB, but first we need a PCB to transfer too.
+Now we are ready to convert a schematic to a PCB layout, but first we need a PCB to transfer too.
 Right click on the project and select “Add New to Project > PCB” as shown in the picture below.
-This will create a Printed Circuit Board object in your project tree.
+This will create a PCB object in your project tree.
 Once it is created, right click on it and save it as a new name, in my case I saved it as the same name as my schematic object.

 Adding a new PCB object to the project in Altium